3 Idiots: Casting

-The team approached Sanjay Dutt, whom Hirani worked in the Munna Bhai film series, to play the role of the main antagonist Dr. Viru Sahastrabuddhe, but due to various reasons, the role went to Boman Irani.
+The team approached Sanjay Dutt, with whom Hirani worked in the Munna Bhai film series, to play the role of the main antagonist Dr. Viru Sahastrabuddhe, but for various reasons the role went to Boman Irani.
 The character name was considered to be unique due to the look, lisp and mannerisms portrayed, and also got the nickname "Virus", as students give names to their professors and principals in their school and college life.
-For the preparation of his role, Boman used to wear costumes made by cheap fabric, designed by an old tailor, who stitches clothes for Parsis in Dadar (North-Central Mumbai).
-He used to wear the shirt with velcro being attached, and a hook tie, with the same look, he attended the shoot to prepare for his role.
+For the preparation of his role, Boman wore costumes made of cheap fabric, designed by an old tailor who stitches clothes for Parsis in Dadar (North-Central Mumbai).
+He wore the shirt with velcro attached, and a hook tie; with the same look, he attended the shoot to prepare for his role.
 Initially, Boman was hesitant to act in that film and had recommended his co-actor Irrfan Khan for Viru Sahastrabuddhe, but his refusal prompted Boman to take up the role.
 This was revealed by Boman after Khan's death in April 2020.

 After talks with Kajol fell through, Kareena Kapoor played the role of Pia Sahastrabuddhe, Rancho's (Aamir) love interest and a medical student.
-While, Hirani refused about the original casting for her role in the film in his interview, it has been regarded that Anushka Sharma was originally considered for the role.
+While Hirani refused about the original casting for her role in the film in his interview, it has been regarded that Anushka Sharma was originally considered for the role.
 In April 2021, an old video of Anushka's audition for the film went viral on the internet.
 Anushka, then a newcomer, shared monologues recited by Gracy Singh from Munna Bhai M.B.B.S. for the audition process, supposing to be her debut in films, but was ultimately rejected by the producers.
 She later made her debut in the Yash Raj Films' production Rab Ne Bana Di Jodi (2008), being cast opposite Shah Rukh Khan.

-Omi Vaidya, an American actor was cast for the role Chathur Ramalingam (Silencer)".
+Omi Vaidya, an American actor, was cast for the role Chathur Ramalingam (Silencer)".

 Ali Fazal, then, a rookie actor, played a small role as Joy Lobo in the film.
 While speaking about his role, Fazal stated that "he went into depression as the character arc seemed to mirror a tragic real-life incident".

-Javed Jaffrey, played a cameo appearance as real Ranchoddas Chanchad.
+Javed Jaffrey played a cameo appearance as the real Ranchoddas Chanchad.